-Sure, everyone loves to talk about the hiking and museums in San Francisco, but the best-kept secret of the Bay Area is that San Francisco is the perfect city for day drinking.
-On a nice day, it’s usually still a degree or seventeen too cold to actually enjoy the beach, but given that the sun is out, you probably won’t want to spend all day inside the SFMOMA.
-Plus, you’ll need a solid booze coat to survive the tenth time someone brings up that Mark Twain quote on a 65-degree July day.
-Skip Mount Tam (spoiler: it ain’t going anywhere) and go enjoy the best day drinking spots the city has to offer.
+Everyone loves to talk about the hiking and museums in San Francisco, but the best-kept secret of the Bay Area is that it’s the perfect place for day drinking.
+On a nice day, it’s usually still a degree or 17 too cold to actually enjoy the beach, but given that the sun is out, you probably won’t want to spend all day inside the SFMOMA, either.
+Skip Mount Tam and go enjoy the best day drinking spots the city has to offer.

 If Zeitgeist was a person, he would be covered in tattoos, smell like stale beer (while claiming to only drink bourbon), and rant about the vampiric effect the tech bubble has had on San Francisco’s culture.
 You always get the feeling that this Mission bar both loves and hates you - you can generally get in without a wait, but they’ll always make it seem like they’re doing you a favor.
 Zeitgeist continues to be worth it though, especially during the day when you and all your friends can head to the big back patio, take over one of the picnic tables, and order too many pitchers of beer.
 And then too many of their burgers.

 Hayes Valley can occasionally feel like it was designed by a committee of lifestyle bloggers, and Anina fits right into all the neighborhood’s cliches.
-Except that it actually is a fun place to hang out.
+Except that it’s actually a fun place to hang out.
 They have punch bowls and a string light-filled side patio that’s even better during the day than it is at night.
-You can also reserve those outdoor tables, so when there’s too much sun at 2pm on a Friday to consider staying at the office, you can be prepared.

 At this point it’s well-documented that we fully endorse El Rio for almost any situation.
-Depending on the day, it can be great for either a casual drink over pool or body shots over strangers.
+Depending on the day, it can be great for either a casual drink while shooting pool or body shots with strangers.
 On the best days, both things happen.

 Not all day drinking needs to be done in the great outdoors.
-Reed and Greenough feels like drinking in an old library, without any of the creepy librarians whispering about the Dewey Decimal System.
-The cocktails are excellent, and it’s a perfect stop if you want a laid-back afternoon drink with your friend who is also on the outs with nature.
+Reed and Greenough feels like drinking in an old library, without your middle school’s librarian whispering about the Dewey Decimal System.
+The cocktails are excellent, and it’s the perfect spot to grab a laid-back afternoon drink with your friend who also values the indoors.

 Bar Bocce is where you can pretend you’re at a beach club in Mykonos without having to actually go to Mykonos.
-It’s pretty far outside the city, and also (weirdly) one of the only bars in the Bay Area actually on the water, so it’s become our go-to for an afternoon of bocce, pizza, and working our way through the beer menu.
-Important note: the cocktails don’t involve hard liquor, but somehow still do the job of their stronger brethren.
+However, it does require a field trip to Sausalito.
+Since it’s also one of the only bars in the Bay Area that’s actually on the water, it’s become our go-to for an afternoon of bocce, pizza, and having a few beers or splitting a pitcher of sangria.

 Wildhawk has some of the best cocktails and people watching you can find in the Mission.
 It’s sandwiched between Valencia and Mission, and doesn’t get a lot of foot traffic, making it perfect for posting up for the afternoon without having to battle any crowds.
 Plus, it’s all indoors, so it works whether the sun is out, or Karl has settled in for the week.

 Some afternoons you just want to hang out and play drinking games, while maintaining the integrity of your apartment.
 Those afternoons are best spent at Lost & Found.
-There’s enough room that you won’t ever feel cramped, and you should be able to get onto the ping pong table without having to sell your firstborn to the devil (or negotiate with strangers).
+There’s enough room that you won’t ever feel cramped, and you should be able to get onto the ping pong table without having to watch over it like a hawk, or negotiate with strangers.

 You’ve finally gotten everyone to agree to meet for an afternoon drink, but no one can decide on where to go.
-If you’re anywhere close to the Marina, the answer is usually Tipsy Pig.
-There’s somehow always a table open in the patio out back to sit with friends, the menu has some solid bar food options, and everyone you’ve ever met is here.
+If you’re anywhere close to the Marina, save yourself some time - and 50 group texts - and just go to The Tipsy Pig.
+There’s somehow always an open table on the back patio to sit with friends, the menu has some solid bar food options, and everyone you’ve ever met is here.